alshaffir/parquet_viewer/README.md

 ## Installation
 From a WindowsPower terminal:
-1. Change directory to <working directory>
+1. Change directory to where you want to run it from

 2. Clone the repository
 * git clone https://github.com/alshaffir/parquet_viewer.git